MongoDB $elemMatch Query Operator

 Parameters:

-• “collection” is the name of the collection where we are looking for the document,
+• collection: The name of the collection in which we are searching for documents.

-Let’s now use the MongoDB $elemMatch to match documents with an array field that satisfies all specified queries.
+Let’s now use the MongoDB $elemMatch to select documents having an array field that satisfies all specified conditions.

 use testGrades